 And perhaps the biggest apology should go to all those with metastatic breast cancer.
 Their faces seem almost hidden from view in the “Komen cancer mirror.”

 And then, of course, there is that elusive cure…

 Finally, perhaps Komen should apologize for not listening.

 That’s all people like me are really asking for, to be listened to.

-Most of us would joyfully jump back on the Komen bandwagon because even with all its flaws, Komen has accomplished a great deal and I am, in fact, grateful.
+Komen has accomplished good things and I am, in fact, grateful for those things.
 I really am.
 The trouble is, there is still so much more work to be done.

 And this work doesn’t involve pushing perfume.